fmaguire/mag_sim_paper/manuscript.md

 Given the growing use of MAG methods in infectious disease research and the public-health importance of the LGT of AMR and VF genes, we also specifically evaluated the binning of these gene classes.
 The majority of these genes were correctly assembled across assemblers but were either not assigned or incorrectly assigned to MAG bins during binning.
-At best across all binners, 40% of all AMR genes and ~63% of VF genes (CONCOCT-metaSPAdes) present in the reference genomes were assigned to correct MAG.
+At best across all binners, 40% of all AMR genes and ~63% of VF genes (CONCOCT-metaSPAdes) present in the reference genomes were assigned to the correct MAG.
-While a majority of chromosomally located VF genes (73-98%) and AMR genes (53%) were binned correctly, only 16% of GI VFs (n=809), 45% of GI AMR genes (n=11), and not a single plasmid associated VFs (n=3) or AMR gene (n=20) were correctly binned.
+While a majority of chromosomally located VF genes (73-98%) and AMR genes (53%) were binned correctly, only 16% of GI VFs (n=809), 45% of GI AMR genes (n=11), and not a single plasmid associated VF (n=3) or AMR gene (n=20) were correctly binned.
 This included critical high-threat MGE-associated AMR genes such as the KPC and OXA carbapenemases.
 One potential caveat of this is that some AMR genes and VFs may no longer be detectable in MAGs due to issues with ORF prediction (see suppl. discussion & Fig. @fig:geneContent).
 Previous studies have observed that ORF predictions in draft genomes are more fragmented, which can lead to downstream over- or under-annotation with functional labels depending on the approach used [@doi:10.1186/1471-2164-13-14].